oliverphilcox/HIPSTER/docs/usage/basic-usage.rst

 The HIPSTER wrappers can be run simply via ``./hipster_wrapper.sh``, ``./hipster_wrapper_periodic.sh`` or ``./hipster_wrapper_bispectrum.sh``.
 The following arguments are required:

     - ``--dat``: Data file in (x,y,z,weight) co-ordinates.
-    - ``--ran_DR``: *(Non-Periodic Only)* Random file for DR pair counting.
-    - ``--ran_RR``: *(Non-Periodic Only)* Random file for RR pair counting (and survey correction function estimation).
     - ``--l_max``: Maximum Legendre multipole.
-(Currently HIPSTER only computes spectra for even multipoles; odd multipoles can easily be added on demand).
+For the power spectrum, HIPSTER currently only uses even multipoles, but all multipoles are used for the bispectrum.
     - ``--R0``: Pair count truncation radius (see note below).
+    - ``--f_rand``: *(Bispectrum Only)* Ratio of random particles to data points (see note below).
     - ``--k_bin``: :math:`k`-space binning file (created in :doc:`pre-processing` or user-defined).
+    - ``--ran_DR``: *(Non-Periodic Power Only)* Random file for DR pair counting.
+    - ``--ran_RR``: *(Non-Periodic Only)* Random file for RR pair counting (and survey correction function estimation).

 A number of additional arguments are possible:

     - ``--string`` (Optional): Identification string for output file names.
+Default: hipster.
     - ``--nthreads`` (Optional): Number of CPU threads on which to run.
 Default: 10.
     - ``--subsample`` (Optional):  Factor by which to sub-sample the data.
 Default: 1 (no subsampling)
-    - ``--load_RR``: *(Non-Periodic Only)* If set, load previously computed RR pair counts and survey correction functions for a large speed boost.
+    - ``--load_RR``: *(Non-Periodic Power Only)* If set, load previously computed RR pair counts and survey correction functions for a large speed boost.
 If these are not found, they will be recomputed.
     - ``-h``: Display the command line options.

-Note that, for non-periodic surveys, two different random catalogs can be provided; one to compute the DR counts and one to compute the RR pair counts.
+Note that, for the power spectrum of non-periodic surveys, two different random catalogs can be provided; one to compute the DR counts and one to compute the RR pair counts.
 It is usually preferable to use a larger random catalog for the DR pair counts to reduce noise.
 We recommend :math:`\sim 50`x randoms for DR counts and :math:`\sim 10`x randoms for the RR counts.

 As an example, consider computing the isotropic (:math:`\ell=0`) power spectrum cut at :math:`R_0=50h^{-1}\mathrm{Mpc}` from a single set of galaxies (``galaxies.dat``) and randoms (``randoms.dat``), given some :math:`k`-binning file  ``binning.csv``::